-The illustration and the list below specifies each cable used on the EM 300 Operator Station.
+The illustration and the list below specifies each cable used on the EM 1002 Operator Station when a Unix workstation is used.
 References are made to detailed cable drawings.

 Note that this information includes several cables that may not be in use on all installations.